AdobeDocs/experience-manager-65.en/help/assets/video.md

 Video playback occurs using either DASH or HLS, or progressive video download.
 In prior versions of Experience Manager, such as 6.0, 6.1, and 6.2, videos were streamed over HTTP.

 In Experience Manager 6.3 and on, videos are now streamed over HTTPS (that is, DASH or HLS) because the DM gateway service URL always uses HTTPS as well.
 There is no customer impact in this default behavior.
-That is, video streaming always occurs over HTTPS unless it is not supported by the browser. (see the following table).
+That is, video streaming always occurs over HTTPS unless it is not supported by the browser.
+(See the following table).
 Therefore,

 * If you have an HTTPS website with HTTPS video streaming, streaming is fine.
 * If you have an HTTP website with HTTPS video streaming, streaming is fine and there are no mixed content issues from the web browser.